SLEWS: Ways to Participate

 I can support a restoration project with funding.

-Supporters of the SLEWS programming are instrumental in ensuring we can continue working with students across the State.
-Providing students with all the materials necessary to run a field day including restoration tools, food, rain gear, and educational supplies, we take donations in the form of tools, volunteer support, food, money, and more!
+SLEWS supporters are instrumental in ensuring we can continue working with students across the state.
+Providing students with all the materials necessary to run a field day — including restoration tools, food, rain gear, and educational supplies — is a wonderful and impactful way to give back.
 If you’re interested in making a donation please reach out to us over email.
 We appreciate your support!

 For additional questions and information, contact Allie Dumas at allie@landbasedlearning.org